Why Is My Dog Or Cat Vomiting?

 Fur ball problems that begin suddenly in adult cats are sometimes a sign of compulsive over-grooming.
 This can occur due to boredom or when cats are under stress in multi-cat situations or due to concurrent health problems.

-Sometimes vomiting is the only sign of a tear in the diaphragm.
+Sometimes vomiting is the only sign of a tear or hernia in the diaphragm.
+Read about their repair here.
 A disrupted diaphragm can be a congenital disease that the pet was born with or it can occur as the result of a car accident.
 Dogs and cats with this problem sometimes vomit shortly after eating.
 They vomit when the problem causes a portions of the stomach or small intestine become trapped in the tear.

 Another condition, persistent right aortic arch (PRAS) , causes dogs to begin to vomit about the time they are weaned to solid food.
-You can read about one of those cases here.
+You can read about some of those cases here.